tcalmant/ipopo/docs/tutorials/rsa_xmlrpc.rst

     | 20 | ['org.eclipse.ecf.examples.hello.IHello'] | Bundle(ID=18, Name=samples.rsa.helloimpl_xmlrpc) | 0       |
     +----+-------------------------------------------+--------------------------------------------------+---------+
     1 services registered

-The service ID (20 in this case) may not be the same in your environment...again that is ok...but make a note of what the service ID is.
+The service ID (20 in this case) may not be the same in your environment... again that is ok... but **make a note of what the service ID is**.

-To export this service instance as remote service and make it available for remote access, use the **exportservice** console command in the pelix console, giving the number (20 from above) of the service to export:
+To export this service instance as remote service and make it available for remote access, use the ``exportservice`` command in the pelix console, giving the number (20 from above) of the service to export:

 .. code-block:: console

     $ exportservice 20        # use the service id for the org.eclipse.ecf.examples.hello.IHello service if not 20
     Service=ServiceReference(ID=20, Bundle=18, Specs=['org.eclipse.ecf.examples.hello.IHello']) exported by 1 providers.
 EDEF written to file=edef.xml
     $

 This means that the service has been successfully exported.
-To see this use the 'listexports' console command:
+To see this use the ``listexports`` console command:

 .. code-block:: console